kkellner/rpi-ha-ceiling-display/notes/notes.md

 There is a very faint white (gray?) line at the bottom of the display -- seems to be after the 720th row of the display.
 After adjusting many setting in software with no fix, I just put some black electrical tape on the very bottom of the lens.
 This masked off the line.
 No a big deal and it was an easy workaround.

+# Attempted fixes

+The following changes were made in an attempt to fix the issue(s)

+1. Replaced the USB power supply and cable to the AnyBeam projector.
+1. Replaced the Raspberry Pi (hardware)
+1. Changed to pygame fps from 2 to 30.
+1. I have another micro-HDMI cable on order to verify that is not the issue.

+None of the above changes have had any effect on these issues.